aidardigital/Dev-Sec-Ops/Ethical-Hacking-Tools/Phases-of-Ethical-Hacking.md

 - Host of a network

 In ethical hacking, footprinting is of two types:
-- Active: This footprinting method involves gathering information from the target directly using Nmap tools to scan the target’s network, sewrverts, devices.
+- Active: This method involves gathering information from the target directly using Nmap tools to scan the target’s network, servers etc.
-- Passive: The second footprinting method is collecting information without directly accessing the target, e.g., social media accounts, public websites, etc.
+- Passive: This method is collecting information without directly accessing the target, e.g., social media accounts, public websites etc.

 # 2. Scanning
 The second step in the hacking methodology is scanning, where attackers try to find different ways to gain the target’s information.
 The attacker looks for information such as user accounts, credentials, IP addresses, etc. Tools such as dialers, port scanners, network mappers, sweepers, and vulnerability scanners are used in.

-- Vulnerability Scanning: This scanning practice targets the vulnerabilities and weak points of a target and tries various ways to exploit those weaknesses.
+- **Vulnerability Scanning:** This scanning practice targets the vulnerabilities and weak points of a target and tries various ways to exploit those weaknesses.
 It is conducted using automated tools such as Netsparker, OpenVAS, Nmap, etc.
-- Port Scanning: This involves using port scanners, dialers, and other data-gathering tools or software to listen to open TCP and UDP ports, running services, live systems on the target host.
+- **Port Scanning:** This involves using port scanners, dialers, and other data-gathering tools or software to listen to open TCP and UDP ports, running services, live systems on the target host.
 Penetration testers or attackers use this scanning to find open doors to access an organization’s systems.
-- Network Scanning: This practice is used to detect active devices on a network and find ways to exploit a network.
+- **Network Scanning:** This practice is used to detect active devices on a network and find ways to exploit a network.
 It could be an organizational network where all employee systems are connected to a single network.
 Ethical hackers use network scanning to strengthen a company’s network by identifying vulnerabilities and open doors.

 # 3. Gaining Access
 The next step in hacking is where an attacker uses all means to get unauthorized access to the target’s systems, applications, or networks.
 An attacker can use various tools and methods to gain access and enter a system.
 This hacking phase attempts to get into the system and exploit the system by downloading malicious software or application, stealing sensitive information, getting unauthorized access, asking for ransom, etc. Metasploit is one of the most common tools used to gain access, and social engineering is a widely used attack to exploit a target.